spinnaker/spinnaker.github.io/reference/halyard/commands.md

  * `--publisher`: (*Required*) The Publisher name for your base image.
 See https://aka.ms/azspinimage to get a list of images.
  * `--short-description`: A short description to help human operators identify the image.
  * `--sku`: (*Required*) The SKU for your base image.
 See https://aka.ms/azspinimage to get a list of images.
  * `--template-file`: This is the name of the packer template that will be used to bake images from this base image.
-The template file must be found in this list https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer.
-In the future, halyard will support custom packer templates as well.
+The template file must be found in this list https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer, or supplied as described here: https://spinnaker.io/setup/bakery/

 ---
 ## hal config provider azure bakery base-image delete